knative/docs/docs/eventing/channels/channel-types-defaults.md

 Knative provides the InMemoryChannel channel implementation by default.
 This default implementation is useful for developers who do not want to configure a specific implementation type, such as Apache Kafka or NATSS channels.

+**NOTE:** InMemoryChannel channels should not be used in production environments.

 The default channel implementation is specified in the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace.
 For more information about modifying ConfigMaps, see [Configuring the Eventing Operator custom resource](./docs/install/configuring-eventing-cr/).